Siding Options for the Home

 Aluminum is the better option of the two for DIY'ers since it is softer

 (available in vinyl as well).
-Although cedar shakes and shingles aren't cheap, with their small convenient size, are
+Although cedar shakes and shingles aren't cheap, with their small convenient size, they are

-a candidates for the do-it yourself project.
+choicess for the do-it yourself project.

 Fiber Cement Siding - offers longevity and strength.
 Although